seferlisk/nlp-RNN-sentiment-classification/README.md

 ## Usage
 1. Clone this repository or download the project folder.
-2. Ensure `preprocessed_tweets.csv` is located in the root directory.
+2. Ensure `preprocessed_tweets.csv` is located in the Datasets directory.
 3. Launch Jupyter Notebook:
    ```bash
    jupyter notebook
    ```
-4. Open `main_analysis.ipynb` and run the cells sequentially.
-The notebook is configured with `%autoreload` so any modifications you make to the `src/` files will automatically be reflected in the notebook.
+4. Open `analysis.ipynb` and run the cells sequentially.

 ## Model Architecture